 You can also join up as Citizen of the Great Barrier Reef here and see what else they’re up to.

 Contribute to Eye on the Reef program

-For those more skilled in the marine space, with a bit more time on your hands, the program also runs a variety of surveys, including the Rapid Monitoring Survey, which asks contributors to use an underwater monitoring slate for more in-depth data collection.
+For those more skilled in the marine space, the program also runs a variety of surveys, including the Rapid Monitoring Survey, which asks contributors to use an underwater monitoring slate for more in-depth data collection.

 Did you know that plastic can make coral 20 times more susceptible to disease?
 Tangaroa Blue Foundation is dedicated to the removal and prevention of marine debris under their Australian Marine Debris Initiative (AMDI).
 AMDI is an on-ground network of volunteers, communities and organisations that contribute data from rubbish collected during beach and river clean-up events to the AMDI Database, and then work on solutions to stop the flow of litter at the source.

-Tangaroa Blue Foundation organise beach clean-ups around Australia including throughout Tropical North Queensland and help communities care for their coastal environment through providing resources and support programs.
-Carpooling options to participate are usually available from Cairns and Port Douglas to areas including Cape Kimberley at the Daintree, and Mapoon and Chilli Beach in Cape York.
+Tangaroa Blue Foundation organise beach clean-ups around Australia and help communities care for their coastal environment through providing resources and support programs.
+Carpooling options to participate are usually available from Cairns and Port Douglas to areas including Cape Kimberley Mapoon and Chilli Beach.

 You can also volunteer for a beach clean-up with Parley Australia.

 Looking for more ways you can help the Great Barrier Reef?

 Throughout the region you’ll find passionate people who care about the precious natural environments of Tropical North Queensland.